Our Advisory Board

 The Warhol’s Advisory Board is composed of local, regional, and national professionals who lend their expertise to the museum’s continued success.
-The board’s function is to advise the director, raise funds to support major museum initiatives and exhibitions, and recruit new board members to continue the museum’s mission.
+The advisory board’s function is to advise the director, raise funds to support major museum initiatives and exhibitions, and recruit new advisory board members to continue the museum’s mission.

 Founder, Knotzland Bowties

 Nisha Blackwell is the founder of Knotzland Bowties, a sustainable lifestyle brand that sources, rescues and reproduces discarded textiles into stylish bow ties made through providing training and flexible at-home income to women.

 Executive Chef, Independent Hospitality Group

 Jamilka Borges is the Executive Chef at Independent Hospitality Group which oversees Independent, Hidden Harbor, and Lorelei.
 In 2015, she was recognized by the James Beard Foundation as a Raising Star Chef Semifinalist and in 2018 was named Pittsburgh Magazine Chef of the Year.

 Master Clothier, Samuel Baron Clothiers

 Amy Brourman is a master clothier at Samuel Baron Clothiers, which provides custom-made clothing to clients nationwide.
 Brourman has more than twenty years of experience in the retail and fashion industry and has worked with Astor & Black, Bill Blass, and Macy’s.